Prof Hatim Abdulhussein

 He is interested in clinician-focused digital intervention with population-based data to prevent secondary events, clinically meaningful AI, and data-led intervention in the pathways.

-Edward St John
+Prof Edward St John

 He has authored numerous publications on digital consent and shared decision making.
 He is the Partnership Lead of the Innovation Hub for the Royal College of Surgeons (England).
 He is passionate about healthcare and effective, safe innovation.
 Amongst other skills he has domain expertise in consent & shared decision making, the evaluation of medical devices and digital health.